apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     but is generic for SASL based logins.
 It stores the name of a user that can access the znode hierarchy as a "super" user.

-* *ssl.keyStore.location and ssl.keyStore.password* :
-    (Java system properties: **zookeeper.ssl.keyStore.location** and **zookeeper.ssl.keyStore.password**)
-    Specifies the file path to a JKS containing the local credentials to be used for SSL connections, and the password to unlock the file.

-* *ssl.trustStore.location and ssl.trustStore.password* :
-    (Java system properties: **zookeeper.ssl.trustStore.location** and **zookeeper.ssl.trustStore.password**)
-    Specifies the file path to a JKS containing the remote credentials to be used for SSL connections, and the password to unlock the file.

 * *ssl.authProvider* :
     (Java system property: **zookeeper.ssl.authProvider**)
     Specifies a subclass of **org.apache.zookeeper.auth.X509AuthenticationProvider**